 Astro-Physics 7-inch 'Starfire' F9 Apochromatic Refractor

-If Achromatic means "no colour" then Apochromatic might be refined as "really, really no colour".
-While an Achromat brings two wavelengths of light at opposite ends of the spectrum to a common focus, it still leaves residual chromatic aberration along the optical axis.
+If Achromatic means "no colour" then Apochromatic might be ‘defined’ as "really, really no colour".
+While an Achromat brings two wavelengths of light at opposite ends of the spectrum to a common focus, it still leaves some residual chromatic aberration along the optical axis.

-For either visual or photographic use, ASTRO-PHYSICS Apochromatic Refractors are regarded as the best of their kind available.
-We are extremely fortunate indeed to have one of their finest housed in our Observatory.
+For either visual or photographic use, ASTRO-PHYSICS Apochromatic Refractors are regarded as some of the best refractors.
+Consequently, the view through this telescope is of very high quality.
+We are extremely fortunate indeed to have such a fine telesocpe housed in one of our Observatories.